Olympique Lyonnais Logo

 Olympique Lyonnais Logo 1996-2000

-In 1996, the long-awaited lion returned, and not alone, but together with the coat of arms.
+In 1996, the long-awaited lion returned, not alone but with the coat of arms.
 They were the same as on the 1974-1976 logo.
-This adds one new element – the club’s name, located at the top in a red rectangle.
-But the abbreviation “OL” has not disappeared anywhere either: the designers depicted it in the lower half of the shield against a blue background and placed the lion inside the “O.”
+This adds one new element, the club’s name, located at the top in a red rectangle.
+However, the abbreviation “OL” has not disappeared either: the designers depicted it in the lower half of the shield, set against a blue background.
+They placed the lion inside the “O.”

 2000 – 2006